WojciechSalapatek/Tanks/README.md

 # Tanks
 A clone of game Tanks 1990.
-It has been made as a python classes assigment on AGH UST.
+It has been made as a python classes assigment at the AGH UST.
 It's a reupload.
 Original code was on my previus github account.